 Contact Sargent Law Firm Injury Lawyers Today

-The attorneys at The Sargent Law Firm know what to do when the other drivers argue the seatbelt defense.
+The attorneys at the Sargent Law Firm know what to do when the other drivers argue the seatbelt defense.
 We leverage resources to help tell the story of the accident and its impact on your life.
 You have enough to worry about after a critical vehicle accident.
 Focusing on your medical recovery is vital, and we’ll handle the legal and insurance aspects of your case so you have the best possible chance of recovering compensation.

 Contact us today to schedule an initial consultation about your accident.
 We’ll discuss your rights, deadlines, and potential challenges that may emerge during your lawsuit.
 Hiring the right lawyer is crucial for giving you the best chance to recover damages to pay your expenses after an accident; don’t hesitate to get help as soon as possible.